gOOvER/EDMC-StreamSource/README.md

 ## Installation

+NB: If you previously used the Marginal version of this with older EDMC, then just remove that version and entirely, replacing it with this one.

 * On EDMC's Plugins settings tab press the “Open” button.
 This reveals the `plugins` folder where EDMC looks for plugins.
 * Download the
   [latest release](https://github.com/Athanasius/EDMC-StreamSource/releases/latest).
-* Open the `.zip` archive that you downloaded and move the `EDMC-StreamSource` folder contained inside into the `plugins` folder.
+* Open the `.zip` archive that you downloaded.
+At its top level will be a folder named like `EDMC-StreamSource-Release-<version>`.
+  1. Copy this into the EDMC `plugins` folder.
+  2. Remove, or rename, any existing `EDMC-StreamSource` folder.
+  3. Rename this new version's folder to `EDMC-StreamSource`.

-You will need to re-start EDMC for it to notice and load the new plugin.
+You will need to re-start EDMC for it to notice and load the new/updated plugin.

 ## Output